ketwaroo/2015-03-01-coding-exercise/php-wargame/README.md

 # Notes and Assumptions

  * Deck is regular 52 card stack where card values range from 2 to 13, 13 being the ace.
 The joker card is not used.
- * Database driver is MySQL
+ * Database driver is MySQL.
  * It is assumed that some kind of ORM library or database abstraction will be used at implementation.
  * Only the models are to be outlined, controllers and views are not.
  * Minimum version of PHP 5.4 is used.